Platform Overview

 contains initialization of peripherals |

-System is initialized in the main() function, including Board, Peripherals, BT Stack, Profile, Power Mechanism, Task, etc. BT Stack, Profiles, and Peripheral drivers are initialized in the application layer task and implement an IO messaging mechanism.
-All functionalities are encapsulated as IO events, which are processed in the corresponding message handlers.
+The BT Stack, profiles, and peripheral drivers are initialized within application layer tasks, and an IO messaging mechanism is implemented.
+All functionalities are encapsulated into IO events, which are processed by the relevant message handlers.

 IO Message Handling Flowchart